mightydread/schlangennest/README.md

 ============

--Implement a working check for "Inventur schon gemacht heute" -Checkbutton popup
--Checkbutton popup button
--Last visited check so that people cannot check in twice
+-Implement a working check for "Inventur schon gemacht heute" -Last visited check so that people cannot check in twice -Better icons

 Upcoming features
 =============
--Phot of members?
+-Photos of members?